 Yes, the French do smoke.
 But there are plenty of people who don't.
 The country has come a long way towards being more friendly to non-smokers and now has smoking bans in effect in public places.

 Sure, you'll see people lighting up outside offices, but that's the same the world over.
 When it comes to public places like restaurants, there's a pretty severe ban.

 08 of 12

-Bullfighting.
-Medieval villages.
-Some of Europe's most rugged mountain climbing, skiing, ice climbing and other alternative winter sports, kayaking and hiking.
-Hearty and heady beers.
-A heated fervor for soccer matches.
-And topless women at the beach (see myth #5 above).
-This is testosterone heaven.
-However, France is best known for some aspects that aren't the most masculine, like fashion, shoes, fabulous cuisine and wine.
-That doesn't mean a guy can't have a good time here; there really is something for everybody.Continue to 9 of 12 below.
+So who says France isn't testosterone heaven?
+Having said that, France is best known for some aspects that aren't sterotypically masculine, like high fashion, women's shoes, fabulous cuisine, and wine.
+That doesn't mean a guy can't have a good time in France; there really is something for everybody.Continue to 9 of 12 below.

 09 of 12